ebmdatalab/registry_scrapers_parsers/README.md

 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/ANZCTR%20(AusNZ)
 Note: This gets XML from the website and converts it which makes it more flexible as you can export discrete searches as needed.
 ANZCTR also has a an east crawling interface here: http://www.anzctr.org.au/crawl.aspx

-CRIS - Built and Partially Tested: https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/CRiS%20(S.%20Korea)
+CRIS - Built and Tested:
+https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/CRiS%20(S.%20Korea)

-Rebec - Built and Partially Tested: https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/ReBec%20(Brazil)
+Rebec - Built Tested:
+https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/ReBec%20(Brazil)

 REPEC - Built and Partially Tested: